 Does it all sound too good to be true?
 If so, consider the fact that such an aquaculture/agriculture symbiosis—a system that enables a one-calorie energy input to yield five calories in tasty fish—is just one of the explorations into the ecological frontier that have occupied the New Alchemists of Falmouth, Massachusetts for the last ten years.

-Marine biologists Dr. John Todd and Dr. William McLarney set out—one day back in the fall of 1969— to pursue an entire family of these symbiotic relationships ... with the ultimate hope of rearranging humankind's consumptive habits to the point where we could blend into
+Marine biologists Dr. John Todd and Dr. William McLarney set out—one day back in the fall of 1969— to pursue an entire family of these symbiotic relationships ... with the ultimate hope of rearranging humankind's consumptive habits to the point where we could blend into the ecosystems we're now destroying.

 In fact, the New Alchemy Institute is an ecostructure itself (which is, of course, composed of a variety of natural subsystems) ... one that has been carefully planned and then allowed to evolve.
 Yet—all through the ongoing process of failure, improvement, and change which makes up natural selection—the unvarying core of the alchemists' work has continued to be the study of the interrelation of aqua- and agriculture.